Rachel Summers

 Rachel Anne Summers is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by writer Chris Claremont and artist/co-plotter John Byrne.

 In her first appearance, the character's surname was not revealed; in later appearances, she was established as the daughter of the alternate future counterparts to Cyclops and Jean Grey-Summers from the dystopian Days of Future Past timeline.
-Although there are other characters bearing her name throughout the multiverse, she herself is considered a multiversal anomaly with no true alternate-universe counterparts.
+Although there are other characters bearing her name throughout the multiverse, Rachel is considered a multiversal anomaly with no true alternate-universe counterparts.

 The character is a mutant with similar abilities to her mother, including telepathy, telekinesis, and a connection to the Phoenix Force.
 Throughout her publication history, she has also been referred to by the monikers Marvel Girl, Phoenix, Prestige, and Mother Askani (later simply Askani).

 Publication history

 Rachel first appeared in The Uncanny X-Men #141 (Jan.
 1981) and has since been affiliated with several comic book superhero teams including the X-Men and Excalibur.

 In 2022, she joined the Knights of X team as part of the Destiny of X era under the leadership of Captain Britain, who takes a group of mutants under her wing leading them into the Otherworld.
 The title was the follow-up to the 2019's Excalibur relaunch and was written by Tini Howard.
 In its fourth issue, Rachel Summers and her long-time friend Betsy Braddock confessed their romantic feelings for each other and their kiss was shown in a splash page.